Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-Here we have a couple items to play with.
+Here we have a couple of items to play with.
 There are two links and some text, the word "by" inside each `li`.
 Let's put the first link at the top, the second link at the bottom, and put the word "by" near the center.

 The style above made all of the text large, so here we will make the links smaller so only the word "by" is larger.